DanMannMann/Reflekt/README.md

 - Start reflekt call ->
 - Choose method, property or constructor ->
-- Optionally specify runtime types, or tell Reflekt to get the generic definition, by calling .WithTypeArguments() ->
+- Optionally specify runtime types by calling .WithTypeArguments() with Type instances as parameters, or specify that a generic method definition should be returned by calling .WithTypeArguments() with no parameters ->
 - Specify parameter types ->
 - specify exact member with lambda